 As you participate in your intake evaluations, you will provide specific information about past and recent drug use as well as any other relevant medical information.
 In doing so, your physician will view your information to see if you have any conflicting pre-existing medical conditions such as heart disease, type 2 diabetes, high blood pressure, or stroke.
 These medical conditions may be aggravated by opioid withdrawal without a medically-assisted detox plan.

 Also, this will help to identify the existence of potential co-occurring mental health disorders so that you can receive the appropriate treatment.
 Your doctor may prescribe medication or recommend additional counseling or therapeutic services if deemed necessary in order to address any identified issues.
 Additionally, you will also commit to regular follow-up visits in order to continue successful treatment with Suboxone.

-Entering suboxone treatment is a positive step toward getting the support needed to find freedom from opioid addiction and live a fulfilling life in recovery.
+Entering suboxone treatment can be a positive step toward getting the care and support you need to find freedom from opioid addiction and live a fulfilling life in recovery.

 Suboxone Treatment at Royal Life Centers